donlnz/simple-osr-ruleset/Travel and Exploration/Overland Travel and Survival.md

 > *The Talented Trio*, a small band of adventurers, are traveling towards their next stop: an abandoned hunter's cabin located 8 leagues (40 km) to the northwest (according to the innkeep in Secomber, the small village the party just departed from).
 The well-rested party members are traveling through the woods towards the hunters cabin on foot, at a pace of 2 leagues per watch, meaning it will take them 4 watches (16 hours) to reach their goal.
 Having set out from Secomber in the morning, they reach the cabin at midnight, and had a chance of encountering 4 random events during their trip.
 Once the party has reached the hunter's cabin, they are done traveling for the day.
 They decide to spend a watch scouting the area before setting up camp in the hunter's cabin at dusk (with a chance of another random encounter).
 Finally, the party members decide on a watch rotation before settling in, since they want at least one party member to be on the lookout at all times during the night, as there are 2 more chances of random encounters during their 8 hour rest.

 ## Food and Water
-Characters require 1 day's worth of rations and 1 liter of water per day to sustain themselves, otherwise, wihle resting:
+Characters require 1 day's worth of water and food rations per day to sustain themselves, otherwise, wihle resting:
 * They are unable to recover HP.
 * They lose 1 HP if they have not eaten.
 * They lose **1d4** HP if they have not had enough water.